WilliamArrata/WilliamArrata.github.io/README.md

 #### Welcome to my website!
 I am an Asset Liability Manager in the Financial Directorate of Banque de France.
 Previously, I held positions such as Fixed Income portfolio manager in their Reserves Management Division, implementation of the Public Sector Purchase Program (PSPP) of the ECB, and policy economist.
 I teach Quantitative Portfolio Management in the Master in Finance of ESSEC Business School in Paris.
 I have also coauthored academic research on the quantitative assessment of unconventional monetary policies in the euro area.
 I hold a Master Degree in Actuarial Science from ISUP (Sorbonne Université), an MRes in financial economics from Université Paris I Panthéon Sorbonne and a Master in Science from HEC Paris.
 I am a CFA Charterholder and an associate Actuary.

-*Papers and presentation materials made available on this website reflect my sole opinions and those of my coauthors, and do not express the views of my institution.*
+*Papers and presentations on this website reflect my sole opinions and those of my coauthors, and do not express the viewso f my institution*

 ### **PROFESSIONAL EXPERIENCES**
 ___